synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-radio-button.md

 ## Common Use Cases

+- Filter or switch between views with button-style appearance and icon support.
-- Select one option from a group where one is already preselected.
+- Select one option from a group where one is already preselected and no invalid state exists.
-- Switch between groups of settings.
+- Switch between groups of settings with visual button presentation.
-- Filter views by a parent category.
+- Display categorization choices with prominent, icon-enhanced options.
+- Preference or mode selection in UI controls where traditional form input is not needed.

 ## Usage Guidelines

-### Background
+### When to Use

-- Use with light background options such as white, neutral-100, or primary-100.
+- Use syn-radio-button when you need button-style appearance for single option selection.
+- Use syn-radio for traditional radio button appearance.
+- Both work as form inputs when slotted inside syn-radio-group; the difference is visual presentation.
+- Choose syn-radio-button for use cases like filtering, view switching, or category selection where button styling enhances UX.
+- Slot inside syn-radio-group to participate in form submission and group state management.
+- Use only in groups, as they are designed to allow the user to activate one of several options.
+For single options, use syn-checkbox instead.

 ### Behavior

-- Don't use as input method in forms, for they are not form elements.
-Use syn-radio instead.
-- Slot inside of an syn-radio-group.
-- Use only in groups, as they are designed to allow the user to activate one of several options.
-To work with a single option, use syn-checkbox instead.
-- Pre-select always a "default" value; there is no invalid state.
+- Always pre-select a "default" value.
+There is no invalid state; one option must always be selected.
 - Limit the number of options in the group.
 Users should be able to retain all options available and not be overwhelmed by them.

 ### Content